 Registration Coordinator

-The Registration Coordinator is responsible for setting up the ActiveX system season and registration, assist families with questions regarding registration, compiles the registration information, and serves as the contact person for late registration and discount codes.
+The Registration Coordinator is responsible for setting up the Active system season and registration, assist families with questions regarding registration, compiles the registration information, and serves as the contact person for late registration and discount codes.

 Registration

 For the Swim Suit Fitting Day in April and for the first week of practice, volunteers will assist with collecting volunteer checks.